rwieruch/blog_robinwieruch_content/react-firebase-social-login.md

 ### Exercises:

 * Read more about the {{% a_blank "Twitter Social Login" "https://firebase.google.com/docs/auth/web/twitter-login" %}}
-* Figure out whether there is a way to interact with Twitter's API afterward, because the `socialUser` has an `accessToken` and `secret` in its `credentials` object
+* Figure out whether there is a way to interact with Twitter's API afterward, because the `socialUser` has an `accessToken` and `secret` in its `credentials` object.
-* Follow my {{% a_blank "Twitter" "https://twitter.com/rwieruch" %}} page to receive latest tutorials for web developers
+* Follow my {{% a_blank "Twitter" "https://twitter.com/rwieruch" %}} page to receive latest tutorials for web developers.
 * Confirm your {{% a_blank "source code for the last section" "https://github.com/the-road-to-react-with-firebase/react-firebase-authentication/tree/2b28b831a7cd9b6ef5d4c5808a886ace159f3d2e" %}}